VYPE San Antonio UIL Football Player of the Week

-We're five weeks into the 2020 Texas high school football season, so it's time to crown the latest VYPE San Antonio UIL Football Player of the Week.
-Vote for the San Antonio area's top athletes until Monday October 5th at 9 p.m.
+We're six weeks into the 2020 Texas high school football season, so it's time to crown the latest VYPE San Antonio UIL Football Player of the Week.
+Vote for the San Antonio area's top athletes until Monday October 12th at 11 p.m.
+To nominate an athlete for future poll consideration, please send player stats to @Texan8thGen in a Facebook message or tag VYPESATX with that information on Twitter by Monday at 11:59 a.m.

 For more sports coverage, follow Thomas (@Texan8thGen Facebook/Instagram/Twitter) and VYPE (VYPE Texas Facebook and @VYPESATX Instagram/Twitter) on social media.